storyworks/project-template/README.md

 ### GitHub Pages
-To publish from dist folder on gh-pages branch:
+To build all dist assests in gh-pages branch, keeping master with source code only:

 1.
 ```